 For U.S. citizens/permanent residents, reimbursements will be issued through direct deposit if this is how your stipend is paid.

 For nonresident aliens, mid-month reimbursements will be issued via check.
 Month-end reimbursements will be issued through direct deposit if this is how your stipend is paid.

 Where can I find a list of the current per diem rates?

 The per diem rates are set by the Federal government.
 Domestic per diem rates can be found at www.gsa.gov

 ; international per diem rates are found at www.state.gov

 Are rental cars allowable for professional/programmatic travel?

 Due to federal regulations, rental car approvals are issued on a case by case basis.
 A justification for the rental car must be provided on the travel authorization form.

 Can personal travel be combined with professional/programmatic travel?

 Yes.
-However, personal travel must be approved on the Travel Authorization Form and any increase in airfare will be the Associate’s financial responsibility.
+However, personal travel must be approved on the Travel Authorization Form and any increase in airfare as a result of including personal travel will be the Associate’s financial responsibility.